 “Is that a cassette tape Grandpa?”
 Jimmie stared the shiny brown magnetic ribbon peaking out the bottom.
 Attic adventures with Grandpa were always the best.
 He never knew what they might find.
 Last week, it was an old wind-up Gramophone in a cabinet nearly as big as Jimmie was.
 This week’s find was much smaller.

 “Will you look at that?”
 Grandpa said, taking the cassette.
-“One of old tapes from the CIA.”
+“One of my old tapes from the CIA.”

 “What kind of music will it play?”